mysociety/twfy_voting_records_change_tracking/rendered_notebooks/2021_09_voting_cohorts.md

 The planned intervention has the expected effect of moving MPs closer to the party and reducing the number of differences highlighted.
 The effect will be largest for more recent cohorts.

 The review process discovered an outlier (Donaldson) whose party record would become harder to interpret as a result of the change.
-This was addressed by a change to the process.
+This was addressed by a change to the process, which may be useful for the two Alba MPs in the near future.